epsonprintersdrivers/epson-connect-login/README.md

 <h2>Step 1: Complete Epson Connect Printer Setup</h2>
 Before logging in, make sure your printer is properly configured.
 The epson connect printer setup connects your printer to the internet and registers it with Epson Connect services.

-<h2>Step 2: Visit the Epson Connect Login Page</h2>
+<h2>Step 2: Visit the <a href="https://github.com/epsonprintersdrivers/epson-connect-login/">epson connect login</a> Page</h2>
-Open your web browser and go to the official <a href="https://github.com/epsonprintersdrivers/epson-connect-login/">epson connect printer setup</a> page.
+Open your web browser and go to the official epson connect printer setup page.
 This is where you can access your Epson Connect account.

 <h2>Step 3: Enter Your Account Details</h2>
 Enter your registered email address and password associated with your Epson account.
 Make sure the information is correct to access your account.